Saturday, January 31, 2026

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update.
-Bearish sentiment - intraday weakness increased sentiment back above neutral.
+Bearish sentiment rose back above neutral.

 Update EMA.
-Bearish sentiment remains above neutral.
+Bearish sentiment rose back above neutral.

-The ST/INT Composite indicator (outlook 1 to 3 months) is based on the Hedge Spread (48%) and includes ST Composite (12%) and three options FOMO indicators using SPX (12%), ETF (12%), and Equity (12%) calls compared to the NY ADV/DEC issues (inverted).
+The ST/INT Composite indicator (outlook 1 to 3 months) is based on the Hedge Spread (52%) and includes ST Composite (12%) and three options FOMO indicators using SPX (12%), ETF (12%), and Equity (12%) calls compared to the NY ADV/DEC issues (inverted).
 FOMO is shown when strong call volume is combined with strong NY ADV/DEC.
 See Investment Diary addition for full discussion.

 II.
 Dumb Money/Smart Money Indicators